I. General provisions

 8. The ecclesiastical court in the Russian Orthodox Church shall act in three instances:

-9. The officials and staff of the canonical units as well as clergymen and laymen cannot apply to the bodies of state authority and to civil court on the matters pertaining to internal church life, including those of canonical governance, church order, liturgical and pastoral activities.
+9. The officials and staff of the canonical units as well as clerics and laypeople cannot apply to the bodies of state authority and to civil court on the matters pertaining to internal church life, including those of canonical governance, church order, liturgical and pastoral activities.

-10. The canonical units of the Russian Orthodox Church shall not engage in political activities and shall not rent their premises for political events.
+10. The canonical units of the Russian Orthodox Church shall not engage in political activities and shall not offer their premises for holding political events.